iisys-sns/vad/README.md

 $ vad
 ```

-Rotate WireGuard keys for all mapped devices while the VPN is active:
+Rotate WireGuard keys for all mapped peers while the VPN is active:

 ```sh
 $ vad up         # Remembers the configuration from `vad up de pl se` and builds a 3 hop tunnel